parakhm95/parakhm95.github.io/_pages/about.md

 :india:
 I was born in Sikar, Rajasthan in India and I graduated from BITS Pilani Hyderabad Campus with double majors i.e. Physics and Mechanical Engineering in an integrated dual-degree program for Bachelors and Masters(points for identifying my Masters major).

-:sparkle:
+:framed_picture:
 I spend a lot of my time listening to Jazz, Classical, and Electronic music in live and recorded forms.
-After work, you can find me at my Bouldering gym :climbing_man:.
-I am sometimes also found in galleries and museums gawking at paintings.
+After work, you can find me at my bouldering gym :climbing_man:, having a beer :beer:, or cooking something at home :cook:.
+Also found in galleries and museums gawking at paintings.